TrueFiEng/useDApp/docs/source/guide.rst

   const mockProvider = new MockProvider() const [deployer, spender] = mockProvider.getWallets()

-Before each test deploy an ERC20 contract.
+Before each test, deploy an ERC20 contract.
 It's important as otherwise the result of one test could break the other one.

 .. code-block:: javascript